kolhesamiksha/Hybrid-Search-RAG/README.md

 #### 9. Reranking Techniques:

-Reranking technique is Important and Usefule When applied Selfquery & Multi query generation technique to Re-rank the Chunks and Retrieve most Ranked with High similairty To consider and send as Context to LLM.
+Reranking technique is Important and Useful When applied Selfquery & Multi query generation technique to Re-rank the Chunks and Retrieve most Ranked with High similairty To consider and send as Context to LLM.

-Re-ranking Models: Used Flashrank defaukt Local Reranking model:**ms-macro-tinybert-l-2-v2**
+Re-ranking Models: Used Flashrank defautt Local Reranking model:**ms-macro-tinybert-l-2-v2**.
+SPLADE/ColBert are most used reranking models and perform best.

 #### 10. LLM Model:

 LLM Model: Used gpt-4o model using AI/ML API.
 Best performing LLM model available.
+Used for Smooth Deployment to make it public

 ## Results

 **Features**:
-- Post meta filtering with pre & post chunks, sections_id
+- Post meta filtering
 - Hybrid-Search
-- Chat-history
+- Chat-history as 2
 - Sourcelinks in the Response
 - Latency(time require to process the Request) , Cost-per-request in the Response.